 The Cultural Centre

 The Cultural Centre is a building of original form.
 Visually it reminds 2 tubes connected to each other.
 That is why this construction was nicknamed ‘pipes’.
-Initially this building was created as a concert hall of The Drama and Music Theatre and also as an exhibition hall.
+Initially this building was created as a concert hall of The Drama and Music Theater and also as an exhibition hall.
 But in 2013 the construction was frozen.
 Nevertheless, this astonishing building has become a carte-de-visite of Tbilisi.

 You can use a ropeway, which is situated on the territory of the park.
 The cable way leads to Sololaki hill.
 This hill is full of sights: Mother of Georgia, Tbilisi Botanical Garden, Narikala, St. Nicolas Church and other places of interest.
 Visit with our Free Walking Tbilisi Tour